 Global data X-band downlink will be used for Roshydromet purposes only.

-The direct broadcast will work in L-band in AHRPT and in a band of 137 MHz in LRPT format.
-The detailed format description will be updated and published at SRC Planeta website after the commissioning phase.
+The direct broadcast details are currently under discussion.
+The detailed format description will be published at SRC Planeta website shortly before the commissioning phase.

 3.3 Status of future HEO [or other] satellite systems